krtab/agnos/README.md

 openssl genrsa 4096 > /path/to/store/the/key.pem
 ```

+Alternatively, you can use the provided `agnos-generate-accounts-keys` binary to automatically generate private keys for the accounts listed in the configuration file.

 ## Agnos configuration

 Agnos is configured via a single [TOML](https://toml.io/) file.
 A commented example is available in [config_example.toml](https://github.com/krtab/agnos/blob/main/config_example.toml).